 M. The Marihuana Retailer or Microbusiness shall secure every entrance to the establishment and only permit those individuals described in this ordinance or the Act access to the premises.

 N. The Marihuana Retailer or Microbusiness shall be maintained and operated so as to comply with all state and local rules, regulations and ordinances.
-The Marihuana Retailer or Microbusiness shall comply with applicable requirements of the Zoning Ordinance, including obtaining and maintaining a Special (Conditional) Use Permit.
+The Marihuana Retailer or Microbusiness shall comply with applicable requirements of the Zoning Ordinance, including obtaining and maintaining a Conditional Use Permit.

 O. Marihuana Retailers or Microbusinesses shall not sell edible marihuana-infused candy in shapes or packages that are attractive to children or that are easily confused with commercially sold candy that does not contain marihuana.